dabeaz/curio/docs/reference.rst

 implementing a new curio primitive.
 These calls are found in the ``curio.traps`` submodule.

-Traps come in two flavors: *regular* and *synchronous*.
+Traps come in two flavors: *blocking* and *synchronous*.
+A blocking trap might block for an indefinite period of time while allowing other tasks to run, and always checks for and raises any pending timeouts or cancellations.
 A synchronous trap is implemented by trapping into the kernel, but semantically it acts like a regular synchronous function call.
-Specifically, this means that it always returns immediately without running any other task, and that it does not act as a cancellation point.
-Regular traps might or might not block or yield execution, and can be cancelled or timed-out.
+Specifically, this means that it always returns immediately without running any other task, and that it does *not* act as a cancellation point.

 .. asyncfunction:: _read_wait(fileobj)

+   Blocking trap.
 Sleep until data is available for reading on *fileobj*.  *fileobj* is any file-like object with a `fileno()` method.

 .. asyncfunction:: _write_wait(fileobj)

-   Sleep until data can be written on *fileobj*.  *fileobj* is any file-like object with a `fileno()` method.
+   Blocking trap.
+Sleep until data can be written on *fileobj*.
+   *fileobj* is any file-like object with a `fileno()` method.

 .. asyncfunction:: _future_wait(future)

+   Blocking trap.
 Sleep until a result is set on *future*.  *future* is an instance of :py:class:`concurrent.futures.Future`.

 .. asyncfunction:: _join_task(task)

+   Blocking trap.
 Sleep until the indicated *task* completes.
-The final return value of the task is returned if it completed successfully.
-If the task failed with an exception, a :exc:`curio.TaskError` exception is raised.
-This is a chained exception.  ``TaskError.__cause__`` attribute of this exception contains the actual exception raised in the task.
+After this trap completes, then the task's return value or raised exception information is available in ``task.next_value`` or ``task.exc_info``, respectively.

 .. asyncfunction:: _cancel_task(task)

+   Synchronous trap.
 Cancel the indicated *task*.
-Does not return until the task actually completes the cancellation.
-Note: It is usually better to use :meth:`Task.cancel` instead of this function.

 .. asyncfunction:: _wait_on_queue(kqueue, state_name)

+   Blocking trap.
 Go to sleep on a queue. *kqueue* is an instance of a kernel queue which is typically a :py:class:`collections.deque` instance. *state_name* is the name of the wait state (used in debugging).

 .. asyncfunction:: _reschedule_tasks(kqueue, n=1, value=None, exc=None)

+   Synchronous trap.
 Reschedule one or more tasks from a queue. *kqueue* is an instance of a kernel queue.  *n* is the number of tasks to release. *value* and *exc* specify the return value or exception to raise in the task when it resumes execution.

 .. asyncfunction:: _sigwatch(sigset)